PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_provider_credential_google.md

 ### Required

 - `description` (String) Description of the Cloud Provider Credentials.

-### Optional

-- `service_account` (String, Sensitive) The Google service account JSON you want to save.
+- `google_service_account` (String, Sensitive) The Google service account JSON you want to save.
 Can also be set with the GOOGLE_CREDENTIALS environment variable.

 ### Read-Only